gparraMstr/censys-assessment/README.md

 4. **Run the Application**

-   First, it will be necessary to build Frontend code prior to running the application as indicated in the [Frontend Build Instructions](#build-instructions).
+   First, it will be necessary to **build Frontend code** prior to running the application as indicated in the [Frontend Build Instructions](#build-instructions).

    Now, there are three ways to run the application: production mode and development mode.

    1. **Stand-alone app**: As specified in the assessment requirements, this is a self-contained application which will require packaging both Frontend and Backend applications into a stand-alone application to run on Linux, MacOS and Windows.
 This is fully explained in the [Deployment](#deployment).

-	2.	**Production**: Runs both Frontend and Backend application on same node.js service instance on port `5001`.
+	2.	**Production**: Runs both Frontend and Backend application on same `node.js` service instance on port `5001`.
 The backend proxy is started to handle API requests, and the Frontend application is served as a static build in this mode.
 The frontend application is built into compiled content and deployed to backend deployment under the `build` folder as static content.

    3. **Development**: Designed for development purposes, this mode allows developers to continue working on frontend application development with real-time code reloading.
 In this mode, both the frontend and backend must be run simultaneously: the backend proxy runs on port `5001`, while the frontend runs on port `3000`.
 This setup facilitates efficient development and testing.

    Below are the instructions on how to start frontend and/or backend applications.

    - **Backend**:
-     Start the backend proxy server which also serves the UI app as static content:
+     Start the backend proxy service which also serves the UI app as static content:
      ```bash
      cd backend
      node index.js